YannickCogne/BAITS/README.md

 # BAITS

 ## Recommandation ##
-Install blast and set up to the PATH.
+-Install blast and set up to the PATH.
-Install Biopython
+-Install Biopython
-Use Python v2.7
+-Use Python v2.7

 ## Usage ##